 In 2019 he launched The Pocket Astronomer podcast which guides listeners around the night sky.
 The podcast regularly charts amongst the top ten astronomy podcasts in the UK and Canada.

-Next year Mark is attempting to break the Guinness World Record for the longest lecture requiring him to lecture for over 139 hours 42 minutes and 56 seconds.
-It will be an attempt that not only requires him to perform under extreme sleep deprivation but also will be pushing his voice to its limits.
+In September 2021 Mark attempted to break the Guinness World Record for the longest marathon lecture requiring him to talk for over 139 hours 42 minutes and 56 seconds.
+He stopped the clock after 140 hours and 42 seconds and is now waiting to hear from Guinness whether the attempt has been validated.
+It was an attempt that took him through extreme sleep deprivation causing him to suffer memory loss and halucinations but also pushed his voice to its limits.